Interest & Penalties

 Interest

 Interest is charged on all late payments of income tax.
 Interest is charged on late or insufficient instalments as well as on the balance of tax owing where it is not paid by April 30 of the following year.
 Interest is also charged on penalties.
 Note that although the deadline for filing personal tax returns for self-employed persons and their spouses is June 15, any tax owing is due on or before April 30.
-The interest is charged at the “prescribed rate”, which is calculated on a quarterly basis.
+The interest is charged at the prescribed rate, which is calculated on a quarterly basis.
 Interest charged by CRA is never deductible for tax purposes (although interest paid by CRA is taxable income).

 The instalment interest is calculated on each instalment that should have been paid using the payment option that calculates the least amount of interest.
 The interest is then calculated on each instalment that was actually paid.
 The difference between the two amounts is the interest that is charged, provided that it is more than $25.
 By using this method to calculate the instalment interest, the calculation takes into account early payments (which can offset late payments) and overpayments of instalments (which can offset underpayments).

 In certain situations, where the taxpayer has been unable to meet his/her tax commitments due to circumstances beyond his/her control, it is possible to request a cancellation or waiver of penalties and interest.
 (There are also similar provisions to allow the acceptance of late, amended or revoked elections as well as to allow the issuance of refunds beyond the normal three year period.)
 Interest and penalties may be waived in situations such as serious illness or accident, serious emotional or mental distress (e.g. death in the immediate family), natural disaster, disruption in services, or erroneous information from CRA in the form of incorrect written answers or error in published information.
-If you wish to request a waiver of penalties and/or interest in a situation such as those described, it is necessary to send a written request to the Fairness Committee at either your local district taxation office or at your taxation centre
+If you wish to request a waiver of penalties and/or interest in a situation such as those described, it is necessary to send a written request to the Fairness Committee at either your local district taxation office or at your taxation center.